What is Online Facilitation Unconference?

 Online Facilitation Unconference (OFU) is a virtual event.

-In terms of online meeting venues, we will provide a central space where people can introduce themselves and plan the schedule together.
+In terms of online meeting venues, we will provide a central space (invite-only for attendees) where people can introduce themselves and plan the schedule together.

 Where can I get tickets?

-Please head on over to Eventbrite for details.
+Please head on over to Eventbrite for to purchase your ticket and register for the event.

 Will there be stipends available for students or people of low income?

-Please subscribe to our newsletter and be among the first to find out details.
+Please subscribe to our newsletter and be among the first to get updates.
 Thanks!

 How can I get in touch?